About Heritage Textile Conservation

 With nearly two decades of experience working with textiles from multiple professional angles, her practice is rooted in thoughtful preservation and material care.

-Nickole holds a BS in Fashion Merchandising Management and an MS in Textiles and Material Culture from the University of Nebraska-Lincoln, with an emphasis in textile conservation.
+Nickole holds a BS in Fashion Merchandising Management and an MS in Textiles and Material Culture with an emphasis in textile conservation from the University of Nebraska-Lincoln.
 Her academic training is complemented by early career experience as a luxury fashion stylist, where she developed a deep understanding of designer and couture garments.

 Her conservation work spans a wide range of objects, including historic clothing, samplers, quilts, purses, dress accessories, dolls, and lace.
 Whether working with individuals or institutions, Nickole is dedicated to ensuring each textile receives the highest standard of care informed by both scholarship and hands-on expertise.